martin12333/marti-onedrive/Blissymbolics,conlangs/Visual_Conlangs/visual_conlangs.f8.md

 poll

+How should I name a font , that contains a subset of blissymbols

+I realized, I need some of the most common blissymbols ... to be available in plain text editors (VSCode,  ...) .

+I am going to take the ASEMTOG_F700.ttf font from 2019 ... as an amateur standard, available unchanging for many future years // @ George Sutton

+You can see the font, since 2019, at https://martin12333.github.io/symbol_boards/

+But I am definitely going to **rename** the "ASEMTOG_F700" font ... what new font name would you prefer:

-I realized, I need some of the most common blissymbols ... to be available in  plain text editors (VSCode, Notepad, ...) .
+I realized, I need some of the most common blissymbols ... to be available in  plain text editors (VSCode,  ...) .

-I am going to take our  ASEMTOG_F700.ttf  font from 2021 ... as an amateur standard, available, unchanging, for many years   //  @  George Sutton
+I am going to take the ASEMTOG_F700.ttf  font from 2019 ... as an amateur standard, available, unchanging, for many years   //  @  George Sutton

 You can see the font, since 2021, at  https://martin12333.github.io/symbol_boards/